scottwater/blog/blog/_posts/2019-03-07-proxying-request-heroku-via-caddy-server.md

 tags:
 image: /assets/images/posts/undraw/undraw_coding.png
 permalink: /heroku-caddy
+categories:  article
 ---

 I wanted to experiment with using [Caddy Server][1] as a reverse proxy to an application hosted on Heroku.

 If you are not familiar with Caddy, it is a newish, lightweight web server written in Go that was built from the ground up to leverage HTTPS (via Let's Encrypt).
 Caddy is general purpose web server, but for now, I am only interested in using it as a reverse proxy.

 You can create a minimalist version of a [reverse proxy][5] by adding a `Caddyfile` with the following:

 ```conf
 yourdomainname.com